Vansbrosimningen

 Vansbrosimningen or Vansbrosimmet is an annual open water swimming competition held in July in Vansbro, Dalarna, Sweden since 1950.
-The distance is 3,000 m, first 2,000 m in Vanån then 1,000 m in Västerdal River.
+The distance is 3,000 m, first 2,000 m downstream in Vanån then 1,000 m upstream in Västerdal River.
 It is part of En svensk klassiker, the "Swedish Classic" which also includes crosscountry skiing (Vasaloppet, 90 kilometers), biking (Vätternrundan, 300 kilometers) and running (Lidingöloppet, 30 kilometers).

 Winners

 Men

-No winners were selected the years 1950-1955.
+No winners were selected the years 1950–1955.